 This is because your claim won’t start until you’ve sent your online form.
 There’s then a five-week wait for your first payment.
 Any delays can mean you have to wait longer than this.

 If you don’t have access to a computer at home, you might be able to use one for free at your local Jobcentre, library, Citizens Advice or council.

 Many Jobcentres now offer extra support for people who are struggling to claim online.
 They can also help you get together all the paperwork you need.

-Find your local council in England and Wales on the GOV.UK website
+Find your local council in England and Wales at GOV.UKOpens in a new window

-Find your local council in Scotland on the MYGOV.SCOT website
+Find your local council in Scotland at mygov.scotOpens in a new window

-Find your local council in Northern Ireland on the NIDIRECT.GOV.UK website
+Find your local council in Northern Ireland at nidirectOpens in a new window